My name is Kate Chesters and I work as a resin artist in Liverpool! I have been working with resin for around 7 years now.

 - Featured in 3 issues of British Vogue

-- Winning Theo Paphitis’ SBS and Theo sponsoring my stand, worth several thousand pounds, at the Autumn Fair in 2019
+- Theo Paphitis sponsoring my stand (worth several thousand pounds) at the Autumn Fair in 2019

-- Working on a collaborative collection with British designer Olivia Rubin
+- Working on a collaborative collection with Etsy UK and British fashion designer Olivia Rubin

-- Amazon Handmade making a video about my business
+- Amazon Handmade making two videos about my business

-- Notable press/blog features: Liverpool Echo, Independent Liverpool, Daily Mail, My Modern Met, Culture Trip
+- Notable press/blog features: Liverpool Echo, Independent Liverpool, Daily Mail, Grazia, My Modern Met, Culture Trip

 I achieved a Bachelor of Arts degree in Fine Art, and a Masters in Art History and Curating from Liverpool Hope University where I studied from 2010-2014.